 Lyndhurst is a beautiful area, in the middle of the Frontenac Arch Biosphere Reserve.
 The relationship between people and their environment is very special here.
 Food production and agriculture is an important part of this community, as is time spent outdoors on the many lakes and hiking trails.
 At Furnace Falls Farm, we learn the importance of growing good, local food WITH nature.
 It is here that we will find the gentle balance between human needs and those of Mother Nature.

-Let's get outside and get dirty!
-Autumn is a very busy time on the farm, as the animals and the farmers get ready for the colder months ahead.
-Over the next 8 weeks, students and facilitators will learn to harvest and preserve the many bounties on the farm, while exploring the wonderful changes that the cooler weather brings to the Frontenac Arch Biosphere Reserve.
-If we are luck, we may even see some hints of the season to come.
+Let's get outside and explore the wonders of Winter!
+Together we will wander the Winter landscape, discovering the hidden secrets of Winter slumber, building castles of snow and tunnels of plenty.
+Although many animals and farmers are resting, there is still so much fun to be had at the farm and in the forest.
+Over the next 8 weeks, students and facilitators will enjoy the Fall Harvest from our Winter Cellars and will create delicious campfire meals together.
+As the snow covers the treetops and the rocky outcrops of the Frontenac Arch Biosphere Reserve, prepare to be inspired.
+If we are lucky, we may even see some hints of the season to come.
 Our mornings are a fun mix of forest play and farm chores, including animal feeding of course.
-In the afternoon, we will dive into some of the delicious food forages from the farm and tend to the veggies gardens, play some games, and use our imaginations to the have the most magnificent adventures with our new friends.
+In the afternoon, we will fill our bellies with campfire goodies, play games, get creative, and use our imaginations to the have the most magnificent adventures with our new friends.

 Join us for our program on Tuesday or Thursday or come both days!
 Every day at the Farm and Forest School is different, motivated by the changes that the seasons bring to the land and led by the individual interests of our students.
 Our programs are designed by outdoor professionals and experienced educators with a passion for Nature-Based Learning.